Alexander Riley (merchant): Other careers

 Riley took on many careers for which he gained his wealth.
 Riley was known for his role in the international trading firm Jones & Riley, with Richard Jones, which conducted an import-export business between Calcutta and Canton.
 Jones & Riley continued until the 1820s.
 He developed a trading relationship with his brother Edward Riley, who lived in Calcutta, India, at the time as well as W.S.Davidson in Canton.
 He was one of the founders for the Bank of New South Wales in 1816, now Westpac, as well as the first marine insurance broker in New South Wales.
+Riley is named as part owner of two ships that made 7 whaling voyages between 1820 and 1824 presumably under the management of his brother or Richard Jones.

 In 1817 Riley left the business Jones & Riley and all his other commercial affairs in the hands of his brother Edward, who had moved to New South Wales around 1915.
 Riley bought the Harriet and on 22 December 1817, sailed with his family, back to London.
 It is believed that the reason for his move was frustration with the East India Company's monopoly over international trading.
 Back in London he operated a mercantile firm.
 It is believed Riley never returned to Australia, however he did continue to have dealings with New South Wales.

 In 1819 Riley joined the successful and highly respected firm Donaldson, Wilkinson & Co who were agents for the colonial trade.

 In August 1825, with the help of his brother Edward and nephew Edward Jr (b1806), Riley exported the first of many flocks of Saxon merino sheep to Australia in the Sir George Osborne.
 Travelling with the sheep was his nephew Edward Jr who was supposed to hand the sheep over to his father Edward, however due to his father's recent death the sheep remained in the care of Edward Jr. These laid the foundations Australia's wool economy, the backbone of Australia's prosperity for the next century.
 Later Riley was granted one of the first pastoral runs in the Yass-Canberra area.

 Riley died in London on 17 November 1833.